Ismailism: Ismaili historiography

 One of the most important texts in Ismaili historiography is the ʿUyun al-Akhbar, which is a reference source on the history of Ismailism that was composed in 7 books by the Tayyibi Mustaʻlian Ismaili daʻi-scholar, Idris Imad al-Din (born ca. 1392).
 This text presents the most comprehensive history of the Ismaili Imams and daʻwa, from the earliest period of Muslim history until the late Fatimid era.
 The author, Idris Imad al-Din, descended from the prominent al-Walid family of the Quraysh in Yemen, who led the Tayyibi Mustaʻlian Ismaili daʻwa for more than three centuries.
 This gave him access to the literary heritage of the Ismailis, including the majority of the extant Fatimid manuscripts transferred to Yemen.
 The ʻUyun al-Akhbar is being published in 7 volumes of annotated Arabic critical editions as part of an institutional collaboration between the Institut Français du Proche Orient (IFPO) in Damascus and The Institute of Ismaili Studies (IIS) in London.
 This voluminous text has been critically edited based on several old manuscripts from The Institute of Ismaili Studies' vast collection.
-These academic editions have been prepared by a team of Syrian and Egyptian scholars, including Dr Ayman F. Sayyid, and this major publication project has been coordinated by Dr Nader El-Bizri (IIS) and Dr Sarab Atassi-Khattab (IFPO).
+These academic editions have been prepared by a team of Syrian and Egyptian scholars, including Ayman F. Sayyid, and this major publication project has been coordinated by Nader El-Bizri (IIS) and Sarab Atassi-Khattab (IFPO).